NATIONAL PERIODIC TABLE DAY

 Henry Moseley, an experimental physicist, contributed to the development of the modern periodic table.
 In 1913, Moseley discovered that each element has a specific number of protons.
 As a result, four new chemical elements were later found, though not during his lifetime.

 Since the early 20th century, the periodic table remains largely unchanged.
 However, the 21st century is still young.
 Some researchers suggest new approaches to the periodic table while maintaining its integrity as one of the most valuable tools in the science of chemistry.
 The current table tallies a total of 118 elements.

 Test your knowledge of the periodic table.
 Celebrate with Periodic Table trivia or challenging each other to name the elements.
 Take it a step further and name the number of protons in each element.

 Visit www.PeriodicTableDay.org for more information.
 Use #PeriodicTableDay to post on social media.

 Educators, visit the National Day Calendar Classroom pages for ways to incorporate National Periodic Table Day into your classroom.

-National Periodic Table Day was founded on February 7, 2016, with the goal of promoting the challenges that were overcome to develop the modern periodic table.
-Mr. David T. Steineker, author, inventor, and chemistry teacher at Jefferson County Public Schools in Kentucky is inspired by those challenges and took the initiative to celebrate National Periodic Table Day based upon John Newlands first table of the elements published on February 7, 1863.
+On February 7, 2016, the first National Periodic Table Day was founded on February 7, 2016.
+The day serves to promote the challenges overcome to develop the modern periodic table.
+Mr. David T. Steineker, author, inventor, and chemistry teacher at Jefferson County Public Schools in Kentucky is inspired by those challenges.
+He took the initiative to celebrate National Periodic Table Day based upon John Newlands’ first table of the elements published on February 7, 1863.